On-Going Classes and Groups

 Youth Group (Grades 9-12)

-All high school youth are welcome to participate in Youth Group, regardless of whether or not they or their families have ever attended church.
+All high school youth will be welcome to participate in Youth Group, regardless of whether or not they or their families have ever attended church.

-Adapted from curricula for an older audience, this program invites children in grades 5 and 6 to explore the vast array of religious practice in this world.
-Group discussion and activities are paired with visits to local churches, synagogues, mosques, and other religious gathering.
+This program invites middle school youth to explore the vast array of religious practice in this world.
+Group discussion and activities are paired with visits to local churches, synagogues, mosques, and other religious gatherings.
 With each visit children can a greater understanding of the complexity of religious belief and get experience building interfaith connections.
-Neighboring Faiths will next be offered in the fall of 2019.
+Neighboring Faiths will next be offered in the future, date TBD.

 Our Whole Lives (OWL)